wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.6.md

 - Remove Guest Users from the Move / Prune User tools.
 - Updated the Trending Minimum Lifetime variable name so that it is now correct and will be used by the system.
 - The Instant Notification queue for vBulletin Mobile is no longer processed when not needed.
-- Resolved and issue that would prevent the site from operating if you stored templates as files.
+- Resolved an issue that would prevent the site from operating if you stored templates as files.
 - Removed legacy bootstrap code from the system.

 ---